pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 - Applied at the protocol level (excluded methods are not visible to clients)

 ### Naming Patterns tips
-- Use hierarchical paths: `component/resource`
+- Use hierarchical paths consistent with API modules: `component/resource`
 - Use plural for collections: `clients/list`
 - Include action in path: `wifi/scan`
 - Clear & direct methods possible: `get_wifi_status`